-- And a typical one in another episode when Phil is boasting about how he stands up to Vivian if and when she tries bossing him around, only to look downright terrified when she sharply speaks up.
+- In another episode, Phil is boasting about how he stands up to Vivian if and when she tries bossing him around, only to look downright terrified when she sharply speaks up.
 To make matters worse, this is the second time in the episode that this has happened.

-- Another typical one when Will is complaining to Carlton about Phil, ignoring Carlton's warning of "Will ...", thinking that Carlton just doesn't appreciate him bad-mouthing his father, until he takes a step and back and bumps into Phil.
+- When Will complains to Carlton about Phil, ignoring Carlton's warning of "Will ...", thinking that Carlton just doesn't appreciate him bad-mouthing his father, until he takes a step and back and bumps into Phil.

 - "Risky Business" Dance: Geoffrey does this, dancing through the Banks' living room.

 - Jazz (wearing a white and gold dashiki) being thrown out the front door of the house.
 Notably, the Jazz-being-thrown-out gag is Stock Footage (with the sprinkler noise later added in).
 Only twice was the sequence reshot, including an instance where he gets thrown out along with a Bill Cosby cardboard cutout.
 The episode in which it happens shows him doing the take over and over again during the credits bloopers.